ArnaudHemmerle/FluoJupyter/README.md

 7. Put first, for example, ```First Spectrum=0``` and ```Last Spectrum=1```.
 Click on ```Extract the scan``` at the bottom of the panel.

-8. Use the top figure to choose your subset of spectrums.
+8. Use the top figure to help you choose your subset of spectrums.

 9. Click again on ```Set params``` to update the parameters ```First Spectrum``` and ```Last Spectrum``` with your choice.
 Click again on ```Extract the scan```.